JetBrains/kotlin-web-site/pages/docs/reference/compiler-reference.md

 ### `-generate-test-runner` (`-tr`)

-- Produce a runner for unit tests.
+- Produce an application for running unit tests from the project.

 ### `-generate-worker-test-runner` (`-trw`)

-- Produce a worker runner for unit tests.
+- Produce an application for running unit tests in a [worker thread](native/concurrency.html#workers).

 ### `-generate-no-exit-test-runner` (`-trn`)

-- Produce a runner for unit tests not forcing exit.
+- Produce an application for running unit tests without explicit process exit.

 ### `-include-binary <path>` (`-ib <path>`)